-Stretching back nearly 700,000 years, the story of Azerbaijan is rooted deep into the origins of mankind and has been part of many milestones in history.
-Subjected to nomadic territorial disputes, religious conquest, empirical rule, and Soviet division, Azerbaijan has undergone many phases of change and emerged as a democratic nation.
+Stretching back nearly 700,000 years, the story of Azerbaijan is rooted deep in the origins of mankind and has been part of many milestones in history.
+Subjected to nomadic territorial disputes, religious conquest, imperial rule, and Soviet division, Azerbaijan has undergone many phases of change and emerged as a democratic nation.

-The history of Azerbaijan’s statehood is approximately 5 thousand years old.
-The first state bodies on the territory of Azerbaijan appeared in late 4,000 - early 3,000 BC.
-In 1,000 BC there existed Manna, Iskim, Skit, Scyth and such strong states as the Caucasian Albania and Atropatena.
-These states played a big role in strengthening the culture of government, in the history of economic culture of the country as well as in the uniform nation formation.
+The history of Azerbaijan’s statehood is approximately five thousand years old.
+The first civilizations that appeared on the territories of Azerbaijan appeared around 4,000 or early 3,000 BC.
+In 1,000 BC the Manna, Iskim, Skit, Scyth tribes appeared in the region alongside the strong states of Caucasian Albania and Atropatena.
+These states played a big role in strengthening the culture of government, the economic culture of the country, and the formation of a uniform nation.

-The late 15th - early 16th century might be considered as the new milestone in the history of Azerbaijan.
-An outstanding statesman Shakh Ismail Hatai managed to unite all northern and southern Azerbaijani lands under his rule.
-As result Sefevid state with capital in the city of Tabriz was created which later turned into one of the most powerful empires in the Middle East.
+The late 15th - early 16th century are a milestone in the history of Azerbaijan.
+The outstanding statesman Shah Ismail Hatai united all the northern and southern lands of Azerbaijan under his rule.
+He proclaimed the city of Tabriz the capitol of a Safavid state which later turned into one of the most powerful empires in the Middle East.

-In the end of the 18th century Iran was under the rule of Gadzhars, an Azerbaijani dynasty.
-They began to pursue the policy of placing all territories of the former Nadir-shakh empire and Azerbaijan khanates under centralized rule.
+At the end of the 18th century Iran was under the rule of the Qajars, an Azerbaijani dynasty.
+They began to pursue the policy of placing all the territories of Nadir Shah’s former empire and Azerbaijani khanates under centralized rule.

-That was how the epoch of long wars between Gadzhars and Russia, which strived to conquer the southern Caucasus, began.
-As a result, on the basis of Gulustan (1813) and Turkmenchay (1828) treaties Azerbaijan was divided between the two empires: Northern Azerbaijan was attached to Russia, and its southern part to Iran.
+This attempted reunification was how the epoch of long wars between the Qajars and Russia, who strived to conquer the southern Caucasus, began.
+As a result of the Gulustan (1813) and Turkmenchay (1828) treaties, Azerbaijan was divided between two empires: northern Azerbaijan was attached to Russia and its southern part to Iran.

-In 1918, Azerbaijan won its first independence from Russia at the collapse of the Czarist Empire and became the first Democratic Republic to be established in the Muslim world.
-Just two years later in 1920, the Bolshevik movement gained popular support after the invasion of the Russian Red Army, and Azerbaijan was declared a founding member of the Soviet Union.
+In 1918, Azerbaijan won its independence from Russia after the collapse of the Czarist Empire and became the first Democratic Republic to be established in the Muslim world.
+Just two years later in 1920, the Bolshevik movement gained popular support after the invasion of the Russian Red Army and Azerbaijan was declared a founding member of the Soviet Union.

 By 1936, the country was given full Soviet Socialist Republic status and was governed by the central political leadership in Moscow.
-During World War II, Azerbaijan played a key role in supplying oil and natural gas to the Allied Forces and the Azerbaijani troops were commended for their valiant efforts on the Eastern Front.
+During World War II, Azerbaijan played a key role in supplying oil and natural gas to the Allied Forces and Azerbaijani troops fought valiantly with the Red Army on the Eastern Front.
 Azerbaijan flourished in the 1950s, reaping the benefits of a flourishing, industrial post-war economy.

-Flaws in the Soviet model became apparently in the mid-1960s, however, and Moscow soon appointed Heydar Aliyev the head of the Communist Party in Azerbaijan.
-Aliyev helped stabilize the turbulent economy and became a champion of the people.
+Flaws in the Soviet model became apparently in the mid-1960s, however, and Moscow soon appointed Heydar Aliyev as the head of the Communist Party in Azerbaijan.
+Aliyev helped stabilize the turbulent economy and brought the leadership required to make Azerbaijan flourish.